AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

-There are 2 solutions :
+There are 2 solutions &nbsp;:

 - Either you can create a <ins>separate API</ins> for Soft Bulk Delete.